jhpyle/docassemble/_docs/documents.md

 If `pdf/a` is not specified, the default behavior is determined by the interview's [`pdf/a` features setting].

+<a name="tagged pdf"></a>When using [`docx template file`], you also
+have the option of creating a "tagged PDF" which is similar to [PDF/A].

+{% include demo-side-by-side.html demo="tagged-pdf" %}

+You can also set it to [Python] code.
+If the code evaluates to a `True` value, a tagged PDF will be produced.

+If `tagged pdf` is not specified, the default behavior is determined by the interview's [`tagged pdf` features setting].

 # <a name="password"></a>Protecting PDF files with a password

 If you want the [PDF] file produced by an attachment to be protected